- Originally Published on May 15, 2025

 Civil Lawsuits

-you may sue the blackmailer in civil court for damages.
+You may sue the blackmailer in civil court for damages.
 Civil litigation allows you to seek monetary compensation for the harm caused by the blackmail.
 While money cannot undo the trauma, it can provide resources for therapy, lost wages, and removing harmful content.

 Depending on your state’s laws, potential civil claims against a blackmailer include: